-According to the mapping prepared by the NSW Rural Fire Service, the subject land is not identified as being within a bushfire prone area.
+The site adjoins the Ironbark Gully and is impacted by flooding during moderate to large flood events.
+According to the mapping prepared by the NSW Rural Fire Service, the site is not identified as being within a bushfire prone area.
 A site inspection of the land has not identified any activities that are being carried out on the land which are likely to be direct sources of potential land contamination.